sathishvj/gencmd-go/README.md

 As of now, access is limited by Google.
 So you might have to put yourself on the waitlist.

 ### Installation
-If you know Go, you can download the source code or install it from `github.com/sathishvj/gencmd-go`.

 Linux Users: Please install xsel, xclip, wl-clipboard or Termux:API add-on for termux-clipboard-get/set.
 This is required for the interactive mode to work to copy to clipboard.
 You can skip this if you don't want to use the interactive mode.
 E.g. `sudo apt-get install xsel`

-Alternatively, here are the steps for unix based systems (Mac, Linux).
-The steps for Windows should be similar, but I haven't tested it.
+Here are the steps for unix based systems (Mac, Linux).
+The steps for Windows should be similar.

 #### 1. Download the binary for your OS and architecture from the releases directory: